Assessing AT&T's Debt And Dividend Safety By End Of Q1 2020 (NYSE:T)

 Source: AT&T earnings releases; author's illustration

 Challenging business conditions in Q1/2020 have notably impacted AT&T's operating cash flow.
-While net income was actually higher than Q1/2019, various cash flow adjustments surrounding production costs (investments into HBO Max and higher Warner Bros. production spend), working capital pressures and vendor payments has seen cash flow drop to $8.86B vs. $11.05B a year ago.
+While net income was actually higher than Q1/2019, various cash flow adjustments surrounding production costs (investments into HBO Max and higher Warner Bros. production spend), working capital pressures and vendor payments have seen cash flow drop to $8.86B vs. $11.05B a year ago.
 Free Cash Flow declined to $3.9B barely covering the dividend and resulting in a FCF dividend payout ratio of 95.8%.

 Source: AT&T Investor Relations